 The hallway was piled with laundry and other stuff, too.
 We cleared it.

 We moved next to the scrapbooking room, where the family’s two young daughters like to work on projects.
 Its horizontal surfaces were full.
-We put items away, created spaces for others and strategized for our next session together.
+We put some items away and created spaces for others.